tummychow/lanyon-hugo/README.md

 The original Lanyon had a layout for "pages", fixed content that didn't have a date.
 Lanyon-Hugo retains this concept, and refers to these pages as "fixed" (that's the content type, if you're familiar with Hugo concepts).
 Fixed pages will not display a date, only a title, and they will not be listed on the homepage of your site.
 Pages such as About (an example `about.md` has been lifted from the parent Lanyon) should generally be fixed.

-You can alter the content of the custom 404 via [`fixed/404.md`](content/fixed/404.md).
-This is useful if you want a custom 404 for your GitHub Page.

 ### Sidebar Links

 To indicate that a given piece of content should be linked in the sidebar, add a key `sidebar` to the front matter, and set it to `true`.
 See [`about.md`](content/fixed/about.md) for an example of this.
 You can pin content to the sidebar regardless of whether it is a post, or if it is fixed.